shaojiawei07/VDDIB-SR/README.md

 # VDDIB-SR

-This repository contains the codes to reproduce the main experimental results in the [paper](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=9837474) "Task-Oriented Communication for Multi-Device Cooperative Edge Inference", which is accepted to IEEE Transaction on Wireless Communication.
-The content continues updating.
+This repository aims at introducing the VDDIB-SR method, which can effectively reduce the communication overhead in multi-device edge inference.
+This method is proposed in our [paper](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=9837474) "Task-Oriented Communication for Multi-Device Cooperative Edge Inference", which is accepted to IEEE Transaction on Wireless Communication.
+We release the code to reproduce the main experimental results.
+Particularly, we focus on the multi-view image classification task on the MNIST dataset and the multi-view object recognition task on the ModelNet40 dataset.
+The codes for these two tasks are in folder `Multi-view_Image_Classification` and folder `Multi-view_Object_Recognition`, respectively.

-## Logs

-**[Aug-16-2022]** I have released the code for the MNIST dataset.

-**[Jul-23-2022]** Our paper has been accepted, and I plan to release the codes before Aug-16-2022.

 ## Dependencies